VivekaAryan/Reddit-Data-Pipeline/README.md

 [![PySpark](https://img.shields.io/badge/PySpark-green.svg)](https://spark.apache.org/docs/latest/api/python/index.html)
 [![API](https://img.shields.io/badge/API-red.svg)](https://aws.amazon.com/what-is/api/#:~:text=API%20stands%20for%20Application%20Programming,other%20using%20requests%20and%20responses.)

 This project offers a robust data pipeline solution designed to efficiently extract, transform, and load (ETL) Reddit data into a Redshift data warehouse.
 Leveraging a blend of industry-standard tools and services, the pipeline ensures seamless data processing and integration.

+This project covers the process of connecting Apache Airflow to a Reddit instance in the cloud.
+[PRAW: the Python Reddit API Wrapper](https://praw.readthedocs.io/en/stable/) was leveraged and injected with Reddit API credentials to extract subreddit posts and metadata from the Reddit app, which was integrated into the Airflow setup.
+The airflow environment was configured with a Celery backend and PostgreSQL for efficient task management and data storage.
+The Reddit data within Airflow was transferred to an S3 bucket.
+AWS Glue was utilized for data manipulation before querying and visualizing the data with Amazon Athena.
+Additionally, a data warehouse was set up on AWS using Amazon Redshift to demonstrate real-time data loading.

 ## Overview
 This pipeline is structured to accomplish the following tasks: